CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 #take a look at all the plugins you have available to you through QIIME
 qiime tools

-#documentation for any QIIME function ca be accessed by appending --help at the end of any command
+#documentation for any QIIME function ca be accessed by appending --help at the end of any command.
+For example:
+qiime tools --help
 ```

 Metadata is information about your samples (e.g. date collected, patient age, sex, pH, etc).
 This information should be contained within a single spreadsheet that has samples as rows and variables as columns.

 In order to use QIIME, you **must** have your mapping spreadsheet correctly formatted.
-Set this file up as a google sheet, using [this example]().
+Set this file up as a google sheet, using [this example](https://docs.google.com/spreadsheets/d/1u4HIS2NO6kyWYCPH4d66RWS3lQo35nxHaY5uEUdGRz8/edit?usp=sharing).
 In order to check whether your file is correctly formatted, use the [Keemei plugin](keemei.qiime2.org) for google sheets.
-Once Keemei says your spreadsheet is correctly formatted for QIIME2, you're ready to proceed.
+Once Keemei says your spreadsheet is correctly formatted for QIIME2, you're ready to proceed!

-Create a .txt version of your metadata spreadsheet and save in your working directory on a computer with QIIME2 installed.
+Create a .txt version of your metadata spreadsheet and trasfer it to the server so that it resides in your working directory.
 You can then inspect further if you want using:

 ```
 qiime tools inspect-metadata [filename]